jbenzshawel/PgSqlLib/README.md

 [![Build Status](https://travis-ci.org/jbenzshawel/PgSqlLib.svg?branch=master)](https://travis-ci.org/jbenzshawel/PgSqlLib)

 PostgreSql Class Library for ASP.NET Core DAL.
-This library is basically a wrapepr around [Npgsql](http://www.npgsql.org/) with a Repisorty / DataService that have a generic parameter for Models in the PostgreSql database.
+This library is basically a wrapepr around [Npgsql](http://www.npgsql.org/) with a Repository / DataService that have a generic parameter for Models in the PostgreSql database.

 ## Using with ASP.NET Core WebAPI
 In your Startup.cs file add the DataService dependency to the ConfigureServices method: